mmorales45/mmorales45.github.io/_posts/2018-07-25-IsotopeProject.markdown

 There are a few areas that can be improved upon.
 The first one was briefly touched upon earlier, but object detection.
 The system can be improved by not requiring the use of AprilTags and instead using computer vision to detect the goal objects or another route is to only use one April Tag that can be used for each structure.
 Since each structure has fixed positions, you always know the position of the isotope relative to the AprilTag and so it would cut down on the number of markers needed.

 The other major improvement is the ability to control both arms simultaneously.
 Currently, the system waits for one arm to complete a movement before the other one can move.
 Simultaneous movement can allow for the system to lift objects shaped in an odd manner to use both arms to lift up to the max payload it can support.

+It would also be a good idea to add shielding to the system if it were to be deployed in a radioactive enviornment.